 Kettering went on to dominate.
 Josh Moreman set up Thorpe, who blazed over.
 Andy Gooding’s fierce effort was deflected wide by Ryan Parsons, and Logan went close but his strike from the edge of the box was palmed over by Somerville.

-Ten minutes after the first goal, Kettering doubled their lead and then threatened to run riot.
+Nine minutes after the first goal, Kettering doubled their lead and then threatened to run riot.
 Andy Gooding’s corner from the left was met by the imposing figure of centre-back Henry Eze, who powered a header past Somerville.

 Moreman threatened the goal on more than one occasion, flashing a cross-shot well wide, whilst Gooding fired just wide after turning away from Guy Hollis following a short corner.
 Slough, who were outplayed in every department, failed to test Alastair Worby in the first half, but had their best spell in the closing minutes.
 James Dobson ran at the heart of the defence and shot wide on his weaker right foot, and also blazed another effort well wide on his left.